 1. Increased Standard Deduction and Elimination of Exemptions

 The new tax law has big changes when it comes to the standard deduction and exemptions.
 Exemptions were eliminated altogether, which can hurt some families substantially.
-That said, the standard deductions have almost doubled, which offers some relief.
+That said, the standard deductions have almost doubled since 2017, which offers some relief.
 (See the table below for details.)

 A married couple with no dependents filing the standard deduction will come out ahead, too.
-In 2017, the standard deduction and two exemptions were worth $20,800, but the 2018 standard deduction is $24,000.
+In 2017, prior to the tax law’s passing, the standard deduction and two exemptions were worth $20,800, but the 2019 standard deduction is $24,400.

 Unfortunately, if you have dependents, the increased standard deduction probably won’t offset the loss of the exemptions you would have been able to claim in 2017.
 Other changes in the law may help lower your tax burden, though.